Zoomdata/zoomdata-py/README.md

 The following python modules are required to use ZDvis: urllib3, json, base64, pymongo

 ## Installation
-Clone this repo or download it and copy it into your notebooks folder
+Clone this repo or download it and install it as a normal python3 module
 ```
-cd ~/.jupyter/notebooks   #or your notebooks folder
 git clone https://github.com/Zoomdata/ZDvis
+cd zdvis
+sudo python3 setup.py install
 ```
 Then start your jupyter server